iyotee/VMPotatoHack/README.md

 Simply download the "VMPotatoHack" folder on your desktop and run the .bat file inside this folder.
+That's All !

 It's gonna automatically give the UAC access for batch and then querying the Windows Registery for your Dekstop folder to be able to add a Windows Scheduled Task at every boot startup.